nsnarender5511/cpp/docs/developer-guide/architecture.md

 ---
-version: v0.1.0
+version: v1.0.0
 last_updated: 2023-03-29
-applies_to: crules v0.1.0+
+applies_to: cursor++ v1.0.0+
 ---

 # Architecture

-> 🏗️ This document describes the high-level architecture of the crules tool and how its components interact.
+> 🏗️ This document describes the high-level architecture of the cursor++ tool and how its components interact.

 ## Overview

-The crules tool is designed with a modular architecture that separates concerns between different components.
+The cursor++ tool is designed with a modular architecture that separates concerns between different components.
 The architecture follows these key principles:

 1. **Command-driven interface**: Core functionality is exposed through a hierarchical command structure
 2. **Separation of concerns**: Each component has a specific responsibility